 If the user got to the 404 page, immediately give him a short instruction on what he can do next.
 For example, invite him to go back to the previous section and look for the information he needs there.

 Let’s consider another example - you have an online store.
 If the product parameters are entered incorrectly, the user sees an error message.
-Write right there what they should do to describe the product correctly.
+Give them clear instructions right there about what they should do to describe the product correctly.
 If the desired product is not in stock, write about how the user can receive a notification about the appearance of this product.

 2. Be predictable.

-In some situations, predictability may well be boring, but not when it comes to the interface.
-The user, looking at this or that interface element, should immediately understand how it will behave in the event of interaction.
+In some situations, predictability may well be boring, but not when we build a user-friendly interface.
+Looking at this or that interface element, the user should immediately understand how it will behave in the event of interaction.
 If the object looks like a menu, it should behave like a menu; if it looks like a slider, then it should move something accordingly.
 Creative thinking is, of course, good, but not in this case.

 Here is an example of the interface design of the player program.
 The upper buttons (“previous” - “play” - “next”) should perform exactly these functions, and the slider should change the volume level.